BeaEngine/beaengine/doc/beaengine.md

 ![beaengine](./beaengine-logo.png){ width=50px }
 **BeaEngine documentation**

-- BEAENGINE_VERSION : 5.2
+- BEAENGINE_VERSION: 5.2
-- DOC_RELEASE : 1.2
+- DOC_RELEASE: 1.2

 # 1. Disasm function

-The Disasm function allows to decode all instructions coded according to the rules of IA-32 and Intel 64 architectures.
+The Disasm function disassembles one instruction from the Intel ISA.
 It makes a precise analysis of the focused instruction and sends back a complete structure that is usable to make data-flow and control-flow studies.

 **Syntax**